-A full review will be completed in conjunction with the review and update of the Asset Management Strategy during 2015/16.
+A full review will be completed in conjunction with the review and update of the Asset Management Strategy during 2016/17.

-The comparison shows:
+The comparison showed:

-Improvement in strategic, policy, budget and report themes, these areas were clear priorities in the Asset Management Strategy and mandated by the Integrated Planning and Reporting legislation.
+- Improvement in strategic, policy, budget and report themes, these areas were clear priorities in the Asset Management Strategy and mandated by the Integrated Planning and Reporting legislation. - Data and Systems have improved to core level.
+The City has adopted a corporate solution and collected a lot of infrastructure data, but there is work to do to improve data quality. - Asset Management Plans and costs analysis are identified as opportunities for improvement. - The corporate asset management system is well established - supporting 268,000 assets and 346 registered desktop users - The corporate mobile application is the most efficient way to manage infrastructure assets there are currently 60 active internal and contractor users.

-- Data and Systems have improved to core level.
-The City has adopted a corporate solution and collected a lot of infrastructure data, but there is work to do to improve data quality. - Asset Management Plans, governance, service levels and costs, skills and processes remain at similar levels to 2012.
-These areas, particularly Asset Management Plans and costs analysis are identified as opportunities for improvement. - The corporate asset management system is well established - supporting 260,000 assets and 240 desktop users - The corporate mobile application is recognised as the most efficient way to manage infrastructure assets - there are currently 60 active internal and contractor users. - Overall maturity has improved and identified opportunities in data quality and governance.
+• Overall maturity has improved and identified opportunities in data quality and governance.